versoindustries/HEIC-Converter-Effortlessly-Convert-HEIC-to-JPG-PNG-or-WEBP/README.md

 **Windows Users:**

 1. 1. **[Download the installer (HEICConverterSetup.exe) from our official website](https://www.versoindustries.com/technologies/heic-to-jpg-converter)**
-2. Run the installer and follow the on-screen instructions.
+2. Run the installer and follow the on-screen instructions. ** Note, You may need to disable windows smartscreen to use executable.
+Package does not contain a CA Certificate.
+We are actively working on obtaining one for our softare.

 **macOS/Linux Users:**